 When complete eradication is deemed infeasible, the NZ mudsnail population should be isolated to prevent further spread by closing pathways and eliminating vectors.
-Posting of educational signs about mudsnails and ways to prevent their spread will increase awareness by the public about their role in the containment of NZ mudsnails.
+Posting of educational signs about mudsnails and ways to prevent their spread will increase awareness and target the behavior of audiences and their role in the containment of NZ mudsnails.
 Some jurisdictions may choose to close the invaded area to fishing, hunting or other water sports.